PlugFox/mic-volume-control/README.md

 The project uses GitHub Actions for automated testing and releases:

 #### Continuous Integration (CI)
-Runs on every push/PR to main branches when Rust or TOML files change:
+Runs on every push/PR:
 - **Format Check**: Ensures code follows rustfmt standards
 - **Clippy Lint**: Static analysis for common mistakes
 - **Tests**: Runs all unit tests
 - **Build**: Compiles release binary
 - **Security Audit**: Checks for vulnerable dependencies

-#### Lint Workflow
-Separate workflow for code quality:
-- Rust formatting validation
-- Clippy warnings as errors
-- TOML syntax validation

 #### Release Workflow
 Manual trigger for creating releases:
 - Updates version in Cargo.toml
 - Builds optimized binary
 - Generates checksums (SHA256)
-- Creates GitHub release with:
+- Creates GitHub release with artifacts
-  - Standalone EXE
-  - ZIP archive with README
-  - Release notes
-  - Binary size information

-**To create a release:**
-1. Go to Actions → Release workflow
-2. Click "Run workflow"
-3. Enter version (e.g., `v1.0.0`)
-4. Optionally mark as pre-release
-5. Run!

-## 📋 Requirements

-- **OS**: Windows 10 or later
-- **Rust**: 1.75+ (for building from source)
-- **Permissions**: Administrator rights for autostart installation

-## 🔍 Troubleshooting
+## Troubleshooting

 ### Application won't start
 - Check if microphone is connected and recognized by Windows
-- Run as Administrator for first-time setup
+- Run as Administrator for Task Scheduler operations
-- Check logs at `%LOCALAPPDATA%\mic-volume-control\logs\app.log`

 ### Volume keeps resetting
 - Another application may be controlling microphone volume
 - Check if exclusive mode is enabled in microphone properties
-- Decrease check interval if you need faster response (default is 5 minutes)
+- Adjust the interval if needed

-### Autostart not working
+### Task not running
-- Manually install: `mic-volume-control.exe install`
+- Check Task Scheduler: Press `Win + R`, type `taskschd.msc`
-- Check Task Scheduler for "MicrophoneVolumeControl" task
+- Look for "MicrophoneVolumeControl" task
-- Ensure application path hasn't changed
+- Verify the task is enabled and the executable path is correct

+## License

+MIT License - see [LICENSE](LICENSE) file for details

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Author

+Plague Fox <plugfox@gmail.com>